top of page

 That brief exchange stayed with her.

-Working alongside the Jazz Society’s board, Lawrence hopes to help build that future — one that honors Columbus’ musical past while creating space for what comes next.
+Working alongside the Jazz Society’s board, Z hopes to help build that future — one that honors Columbus’ musical past while creating space for what comes next.
 The goal?
-"To put Columbus, Georgia on the map as a city rich with culture – especially because of our role in the development of jazz as an art form," said Lawrence.
-"The history is here, the music is here.
+"To put Columbus, Georgia on the map as a city rich with culture – especially because of our role in the development of jazz as an art form," said Z. "The history is here, the music is here.
 Now, all people have to do is come and listen."◾️

 Support The Columbus Jazz Society with your Year End Giving